AliyunContainerService/k8s-for-docker-desktop/README_en.md

 NOTE:

-* The master branch is tested with Docker Desktop for Mac/Windows version 2.1.2.x (with Docker CE 19.03.2 and Kubernetes 1.14.6).
+* The master branch is tested with Docker Desktop for Mac/Windows version 2.1.5.0 Edge (with Docker CE 19.03.4 and Kubernetes 1.15.5).
+  * If you want to use 2.1.4.x (with Docker CE 19.03.2 and Kubernetes 1.15.4), please use the v1.15.4 ```git checkout v1.15.4```
   * If you want to use 2.1.1.x (with Docker CE 19.03.0 and Kubernetes 1.14.6), please use the v1.14.3 ```git checkout v1.14.6```
   * If you want to use 2.1.1.x (with Docker CE 19.03.0 and Kubernetes 1.14.3), please use the v1.14.3 ```git checkout v1.14.3```
   * If you want to use 2.0.4.x (with Docker CE 19.03.0 and Kubernetes 1.14.1), please use the v1.14.1 ```git checkout v1.14.1```